reconmap/reconmap/README.md

 ## How to contribute

-**We are glad you are thinking about contributing to this project.** All help is hugely appreciated.
+We are glad you are thinking about contributing to this project.
+All help is hugely appreciated.

+Here are some things you could to to help us out:

+- **★ Star this project on Github ★**
+- Read the documentation on https://reconmap.org and improve it by opening a pull request agains this repo.
+- Report any bugs to [issues section](https://github.com/reconmap/reconmap/issues)
+- Suggest new features or ideas to the [discussion board](https://github.com/reconmap/reconmap/discussions)
+- Improve the code of the [backend](https://github.com/reconmap/rest-api), [frontend](https://github.com/reconmap/web-client) or [cli](https://github.com/reconmap/cli) components
+- Report security issues

 Before you jump to make any changes make sure you have read the [contributing guidelines](CONTRIBUTING.md).
 This would save us all time.
 Thanks!

 ## How to report bugs or feature requests

-If you have bugs or feature requests to report please use the [issues](https://github.com/reconmap/application/issues) tab on Github.
+If you have bugs or feature requests to report please use the [issues](https://github.com/reconmap/reconmap/issues) tab on Github.

 If you want to chat to somebody on the development team head to our [Gitter](https://gitter.im/reconmap/community)